whitneyburton/portfolios/students/bret_doucette/20150814-bret_doucette-m1.markdown

 Note:

-We didn’t get to the point of any tests passing, or the CSV getting read in.
-I think it was mostly due to a lot of time lost on workflow issues, as well as a bit of confusion on high-level
+We didn't get to the point of any tests passing, or the CSV getting read in.
+I think it was mostly due to a lot of time lost on work-flow issues, as well as a bit of confusion on high-level

 **Ruby Syntax & API**